aaronwaggener/add-prs/README.md

 ```

 ## Triggers
-This action was designed to run a `schedule`, but it can be used in any workflow regardless of the event trigger.
+This action works best when run on a `schedule`, but it can be used in any workflow regardless of the event trigger.